 So I started exploring options to hang plates on the wall so the hangers are not visible.
 I found ready made hangers like this available on Amazon.
 To save money, I opted not to purchase the plate hangers.
-Instead, I used just a few simple materials to hang my plates on the walls for free with materials I already had in the house.
+Instead, I used just a few simple materials to hang my plates on the walls for free with what I already had in the house.
 I first found the idea for this easy plate hanger trick from The Frugal Homemaker.

 Materials to Hang Plates: